fireworks, sylvester, night, pyrotechnics, fireworks, fireworks, fireworks, fireworks, fireworks-873394.jpg

 Santa Cruz has no shortage of Independence Day Parades, including the Boulder Creek Fourth of July Parade.
 Boulder Creek’s Volunteer Fire Department hosts this iconic Santa Cruz event.
 Typically, a pancake breakfast starts at 7 a.m., followed by the parade and an afternoon BBQ that lasts until 6 p.m.

 The Boulder Creek Volunteer Fire Department pulls out all of the stops for its BBQ, offering arts and crafts booths, swimming, food trucks, live music, and adult beverages.
-Adults pay $10, kids ages 3-12 pay $5, and children under two can join in for free.
+You’ll need to pay a small ticket price to dig into the food and enjoy the booths.

 Photo Credit: monique_rouge_xoxo via Instagram

 The Spirit of Watsonville Parade kicks off at noon at St. Patrick’s Church and goes all the way to First Street.
 If you love antique cars, this parade is for you.
 A lot of participants are from local car clubs, so expect to see rare models in this parade.
 Tractors, fire engines, and the Watsonville Band also participate.
-It usually wraps up around 3 pm on the 4th.
+It usually wraps up in the late afternoon on the 4th.

 Celebrate the 4th of July with a unique twist at the Roaring Railroads event in Santa Cruz County.
 This family-friendly experience takes you on a nostalgic journey through the scenic landscapes of the area aboard a vintage steam train.
 Departing from the historic Felton station, the train winds its way through towering redwoods and picturesque vistas, offering passengers a glimpse into the past.